GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 and `model_core_darknet17`.
 In practice it was found that the squeezenet architecture was more effective in most cases for the task of detecting airplanes.

-These core models are standard sequences convolutional layaers.
+These core models are standard sequences convolutional layers.
 Additional layers are needed to provide detection capabilities.
 They can be found in file [trainer_yolo/model_layers.py](trainer_yolo/model_layers.py) function `YOLO_head`.